-Fishermen developed the technique of strategically discharging offal on the opposite side of the vessel from fishing operations to distract seabirds from attempting to steal baits.
-NMFS observers in the mid-1990s noted that this technique reduced incidental hooking or entanglement of albatrosses, though recent experience is raising the question of whether offal discharge can have the unintended effect of attracting more seabirds.
-Further analysis is ongoing.
+Fishermen developed the technique of strategically discharging offal on the opposite side of the vessel during fishing operations to distract seabirds from attempting to steal baits.
+NMFS observers in the mid-1990s noted that this technique reduced incidental hooking or entanglement of albatrosses, though recent research results indicate offal discharge can have the unintended effect of attracting more seabirds (Gilman et al. 2021).
 Strategic offal discharge is currently required when stern- and deep-setting north of 23° N, or stern- and shallow-setting anywhere.